strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

     autoRebalance:
       # ...
 status:
-  cruiseControl:
   autoRebalance:
     state: # if a scaling operation is running or what's the state of the current rebalancing
+    modes:
+      - mode: add-brokers
-      add-brokers: # list with brokers' IDs to add (as part of the scaling up)
+        brokers: # list with brokers' IDs to add (as part of the scaling up)
+      - mode: remove-brokers
-      remove-brokers: # list with brokers' IDs to remove (as part of the scaling down)
+        brokers: # list with brokers' IDs to remove (as part of the scaling down)
 ```

 The `state` field provides the current state of the overall operation: if scaling is going on or what's the phase of a rebalancing operation.